Learning Track

 # Validate and exit with error code

-bengal validate
+bengal check

 The --strictflag makes warnings into errors.